The Best Drum Sticks For Worship

 HARRY: “I used to use the Vinnie Colaiuta signatures because they were great for getting around the kit, and for rudimentary pad practice.
 But after a while of playing live more frequently, the physical demands of that meant that I needed a longer stick, to maintain a strong velocity.
 The rebound balances find a happy medium for me.”

 RAINS: “I’m constantly checking out new sticks and whatnot but I’ve landed on these for a few reasons!

-When I became a Pro-Mark artist, I just ordered a bunch of their sticks in the 5A-5B range.
+When I became a Pro-Mark artist, I ordered some of their sticks in the 5A-5B range.
 Long, short, different tip types.
-And landed on the 720’s.
+And landed on the 720s.
 It doesn’t really matter what brand they are though, a .580 diameter with 16.5 length is seemingly perfect for me.”

 IN WHAT SCENARIOS WOULD/DO YOU SWITCH UP THE STICK SIZE/TYPE THAT YOU’RE PLAYING?

 DOM: “It just depends, sometimes I’ll play with a 5A long in my left for a heavier snare hand and a 7A in my right for more cymbal definition and clarity.”

 HARRY: “I would switch up the sizing probably only when it’s a smaller room or a more intimate setting.. so something maybe a bit lighter perhaps.”